Ahmad-Zaky/folio_okapi_local_environment/README.md

 #### Run okapi with samples modules and stop/restart a module or more from IDE

+#### Run okapi with sample modules and skip authentication filter

 #### Just clone and build mdoules using `without-okapi` argument

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Module dependencies examples

+- while working locally we cannot run the complete environment, so we only run modules related to what we need to debug locally.
+- so here we will give examples based on my own work, which will state dependent modules needed for a module api call to work properly.
+- we will also list the services needed to run from `docker-compose.yml` to run the environment.
+- some modules are only needed for authentication to work properly and some modules are not that essential for the api call to work, but they have been added because the have been called along the api call journy inside the system.
+- here we could benefit from the help of others who has experience with working in a local okapi environment, so be free to add more examples in this section, to help others.

+- **Example #1**:
+    - **module**: mod-circulation
+    - **api-requests**:
+        - `/circulation/check-in-by-barcode`
+        - `/circulation/check-out-by-barcode`
+    - **dependencies**
+        - mod-permissions
+        - mod-inventory-storage
+        - mod-users
+        - mod-configuration
+        - mod-login
+        - mod-password-validator
+        - mod-authtoken
+        - mod-pubsub
+        - mod-users-bl
+        - mod-settings
+        - mod-circulation-storage
+        - mod-feesfines
+        - mod-calendar
+    - **servies**
+        - postgres
+        - kafka
+        - zookeeper

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## TODOs

+- [ ] **Brief Explanation**
+    - In general changes of module versions affects running the script, `mod-authtoken` and `mod-permissions` are special modules as they has `filter` phase which means any request path matches the pattern will be sent to the module.
+    - so rerunning the script with `mod-authtoken` and `mod-permissions` enabled to a tenant in a previous run, will cause problems.
+Because okapi will attempt to send the any incoming api request to `mod-authtoken` to check the authentication and also send it to `mod-permissions` to check the authorization.
+    - but it fails because both modules are actually not deployed yet.
+    - to fix that problem we added a script runs upfront before processing modules and remove both modules `mod-authtoken` and `mod-permissions` from enabled list of the tenant.

-- [ ] we need to handle a case when module version of mod-authtoken has changed when I try to validate authtoken enabled within function `remove_authtoken_and_permissions_if_enabled_previously()`, and same applies for `mod_permissions`.
+    **Problem Definition** in case `mod-authtoken` module version has changed because for example you pulled from remote the latest changes, then the version in the module differs from the module enabled that makes validation faile which starts in this function `remove_authtoken_and_permissions_if_enabled_previously()`, and same applies for `mod_permissions`.

-- [ ] we need to validate input arguments stop with error if not recognized argument has been provided.
-- [ ] try to make parameters more professional with --help command to describe all working parameters.
+- [ ] folio command line arguments are not that professional made, if its possible to make parameters more professional with `--help` command to describe all working parameters.
-- [ ] in database `db_cmd_defaults()` method we want to offload some of the env vars to be configured from `configuration.json` file.
-- [ ] in update installed module status, we want to opt out the query to be configured from configuration.json
-- [ ] while starting we start stopping all ports with a specific range starts from `9130` we may make the stop optional either stop or fail.
-- [ ] we need to emphasize that removing mod-authtoken, and `mod-permissions` are now implemented directly with Database query because any new version comes prevents from removing the old enabled version and if there are new ways to do it.
-- [ ] explain all unused methods as most of them were functioning in the past.
-- [ ] update folio aliases and add dump from remote db as command option.
-- [ ] update aliases for folio bash commands with new existing aliases.
-- [ ] list some sample of group of modules work together ex fot work with mod-circulation you need to some other modules to be enabled as well.
-- [ ] explain how to use empty required array in ModuleDescriptor.json file.
-- [ ] try to use tags as versioning for your repo in the future if it gains attention
+- [ ] if this script gets attention from the commmunity, you may turn it to somehow like release versioning using tags to mark each new updates.
+- [ ] work on a feature to list for each modules all its nested dependencies, here are some ways to achieve that:
+    - for example look at each ModuleDescriptor.json in github.
-- [ ] try to add feature to get all module dependencies (other modules) try to use the okapi.json which is populated with each release.
+    - try to use the `okapi-install.json` from [`platform-complete`][platform-complete] repo which is populated on each release.
+    - you can also benefit from [`okapi-console`][okapi-console] in settings app, from any folio instance up running like [`folio-snapshot`][folio-snapshot].
-- [ ] the configuration `EMPTY_REQUIRES_ARRAY_IN_MODULE_DESCRIPTOR` could be applied on each module independently instead of a general configuration on all modules.
+- [ ] Currently if you set `EMPTY_REQUIRES_ARRAY_IN_MODULE_DESCRIPTOR` config value to true it will apply on all modules you work on while running the script, it could be better if we can apply this configuration on module level instead of applying it on all modules.
-- [ ] if I run folio without `start` or `restart` command and the okapi instance is already up and running the problem with old enabled `mod-authtoken` and `mod-permissions` will not be solved as the cache prevents reading the new db updates so you need to invalidate the cache or restarting okapi forcefully.
-- [ ] we need a way to pass environment variables to okapi while start/restart in both ways running in the host machine or in a docker container. [read more](https://medium.com/@manishbansal8843/environment-variables-vs-system-properties-or-vm-arguments-vs-program-arguments-or-command-line-1aefce7e722c)
+- [ ] we need a way to pass environment variables to okapi while start/restart in both ways running in the host machine or in a docker container, and these env vars could be added in `okapi` object in `modules.json` like other modules. [read more](https://medium.com/@manishbansal8843/environment-variables-vs-system-properties-or-vm-arguments-vs-program-arguments-or-command-line-1aefce7e722c)

-- [ ] some new user creation information like `patron group`, and `address type`.
-- [ ] if pom.xml version is different from `target/ModuleDescriptor.json` we should rebuild the project.
-- [ ] Review all configuration keys and explain them if they are not.
+- [ ] if your start is on clean `mod-users` schema you cannot add a new user with information like `patron group`, and `address type`, so if we want this information to added to the user the script need to add a group in `groups` table first and use the id in the user creation, the same applies to `address_type`.
+- [ ] right now ports allocated are coming directly from `okapi` it self, not what the script allocates so if the script skips a port because its already used, the okapi does not make this check and skip it will allocate this already used port to the module and the module deployment will fail at the end, is there a solution to this case.
 - [ ] do not free all ports at once at the beginning instead free it before each use
 - [ ] in `database.sh` file we can enhance logging as it uses primitive echo "..." approach.
-- [ ] in `database.sh` file if we run `folio db staging import` or without staging the sql file may contain casts that are not present in the local db so you need to add them manually.
-- [ ] in `modules.json` in the `okapi` object we need a key to add custom java options.
+- [ ] in folio script we need a db command to create a database by name and user.
-- [ ] in `modules.json` in the `okapi` object we want the env key value option like in the other modules.
+- [ ] validate `modules.json` object values is not robust, we need to validate value of each key in `modules.json` for empty values.
-- [ ] we need to only import schemas option so we do not need to drop the whole db and recreate it again.
+- [ ] we have `helper.sh` which is now a very big file over `1000` lines of code we need to refactor the file and divide it into smaller files.
-- [ ] user permissions should be handled properly as new modules have new permissions, these new permissions should be granted to the logged in user.
-- [ ] while creating new db on importing a db sql file consider crate Database Objects as it should be like casts and extensions like (btree_gin, pg_trgm, pgcrypto, unaccent, uuid-ossp)
-- [ ] in env json array objects its better to use `key` value as the key of environment variable instead of `name`.
-    - From
-    ```json
-    {
-        "name": "OTEL_SERVICE_NAME",
-        "value": "mod-authtoken-ot"
-    }
-    ```

-    - To
-    ```json
-    {
-        "key": "OTEL_SERVICE_NAME",
-        "value": "mod-authtoken-ot"
-    }
-    ```
-- [ ] for the README.md file could we show it in a github pages site.
-- [ ] we want a command to init the script to run like import aliases and rename _template files.
-- [ ] configure wait time after running okapi before continue the script in `start_okapi()` method
-- [ ] add create db command for folio db commands.
-- [ ] consider add this manual creation script for `okapi_modules` database to the docs
-    ```sql
-    CREATE USER folio_admin  WITH PASSWORD 'folio_admin';
-    CREATE DATABASE okapi_modules OWNER folio_admin;
-    GRANT ALL PRIVILEGES ON DATABASE okapi_modules TO folio_admin;
-    ```
-- [ ] default github repo move to configuration.
-- [ ] default build command move to configuration.
-- [ ] move to login with expiry approach
-- [ ] add install.sh to auto configure the starting steps.
-- [ ] write notice for postgres docker compose service that if the user already has the service on his machine, that he should has the databases okapi_modules and okapi_modules_staging created.
-- [ ] each key in `modules.json` should be validated for empty values.
-- [ ] `helper.sh` should be divided into smaller files.
-- [ ] add pipeline that runs the script after each push/merge to main to ensure that the script works just fine and did not break after the new shipped script.
+- [ ] it will be very helpful to test running the script on each update, so we may add a pipeline that runs the script after each push/merge to main branch to ensure that the script works just fine and did not break after the new shipped script.
+- [ ] right now if you pull new changes from remote and `pom.xml` version has changed, the script will not automatically rebuild the project you need to rebuild the module yourself, we need to refactor the script to make the check and if the pom.xml version differs from `ModuleDescriptor.json` version if yes the script will rebuild the module.

 See the [open issues](https://github.com/Ahmad-Zaky/folio_okapi_local_environment/issues) for a full list of proposed features (and known issues).